X-DataInitiative/tick/INSTALL.md

 This method is provided mainly for developers to decrease compilation times.

-To use [ccache](https://ccache.samba.org/) (or similar) with mkn, edit your ~/.maiken/settings.yaml file so it looks like one [here](https://github.com/Dekken/maiken/wiki/Alternative-configs) - this can greatly decrease repeated compilation times. ccache is a third party tool which may have to be installed manually on your system. ccache does not work on Windows.
+To use [ccache](https://ccache.samba.org/) (or similar) with mkn, edit your ~/.maiken/settings.yaml file so it looks like one [here](https://github.com/Dekken/maiken/wiki/Alternative-configs)

 On windows it may be required to configure the maiken settings.yaml manually if the environment variables exported by the Visual Studio batch file "vcvars" are not found, example configurations can be found [here](https://github.com/Dekken/maiken/wiki)